Hentai: Censorship

 It was also because of this law that the artists began to depict the characters with a minimum of anatomical details and without pubic hair, by law, prior to 1991.
 Part of the ban was lifted when Nagisa Oshima prevailed over the obscenity charges at his trial for his film In the Realm of the Senses.
 Though not enforced, the lifting of this ban did not apply to anime and manga as they were not deemed artistic exceptions.

 Alterations of material or censorship and banning of works are common.
 The US release of La Blue Girl altered the age of the heroine from 16 to 18, removed sex scenes with a dwarf ninja named Nin-nin, and removed the Japanese blurring dots.
 La Blue Girl was outright rejected by UK censors who refused to classify it and prohibited its distribution.
 In 2011, members of the Liberal Democratic Party of Japan sought a ban on the subgenre lolicon but were unsuccessful.
-The last law proposed against it was introduced on May 27, 2013 by the Liberal Democratic Party, the New Komei Party and the Japan Restoration Party that would have made possession of sexual images of individuals under 18 illegal with a fine of 1 million yen (about US$10,437) and less than a year in jail.
+The last law proposed against it was introduced on 27 May 2013 by the Liberal Democratic Party, the New Komei Party and the Japan Restoration Party that would have made possession of sexual images of individuals under 18 illegal with a fine of 1 million yen (about US$10,437) and less than a year in jail.
 The Japanese Democratic Party, along with several industry associations involved in anime and manga protested against the bill saying "while they appreciate that the bill protects children, it will also restrict freedom of expression".
 The law was ultimately passed in June 2014 after the regulation of lolicon anime and manga was removed from the bill.
 This new law went into full effect in 2015 banning real life child pornography.

+Societal effects of hentai

+There is existing research on the social implications of pornography, in general, as it pertains to the sexualized and objectified image of women.
+In regards to how hentai particularly contributes to the conversation of the image of women, recent research identifies evidence in which hentai promotes rape myth acceptance, sexual violence, and racialization of women.

+Rape myths

+Recent studies have illustrated a correlation between the consumption of hentai and the promotion of rape myths.
+In particular, studies have shown how viewing hentai can lead to an increase in prejudiced and stereotypical perspectives on rape and sexual assault.
+Increased consumption can also lead to an increase in the normalization of sexual violence, rape, victim blaming, and further stereotypes associated with sexual violence and sexually aggressive behaviors.
+The origin and culture of hentai as "abnormal" pornography, as highlighted through research studies, is also described to perpetuate a desensitized view of sexual violence and rape play.
+The distinction between rape myth acceptance and sexually violent or aggressive behaviors has also been outlined in various research studies.
+Recent studies highlight how a rise in the acceptance of rape myths is causally linked to rape proclivity and sexually violent behaviors.